 - Centro Comercial Miramar: An excellent shopping mall.
 You will find many international brands here as well.

 The town has its own Bus station which is located in the town center, on Calle Jacinto Benavente.
-The busservice around Fuengirola is excellent as you can get around easily in a comfortable yet affordable manner.
+The bus service around Fuengirola is excellent as you can get around easily in a comfortable yet affordable manner.
 The bus also takes intercity routes so you can easily plan your visit to the nearby towns through the local bus service.

 The town also has its own Train station which is located on the Avenida Jesus Santos Rein.
-You can catch the train to the nearby towns of Malaga, Benalmadena, Torremolinos and many other.
+You can catch the train to the nearby towns of Malaga, Benalmadena, Torremolinos and many others.
 This a convenient form of transport and easily accessible.
 The train runs every 20 minutes almost all day long and is also quite reasonable.

 The nearest Airport to Fuengirola is the Malaga Airport which is approximately 25 km (16 Miles) away from the town.
 The best mode of transport to the town is through the train as it is cheap and easily accessible.
-The train station is at a 2-minute walk from the arrivals.
+The train station is a 2-minute walk from the arrivals.

 In Fuengirola, there is no hospital in the town itself, however public and private health facilities are available.
 English speaking staff will not be a problem.
-The nearest hospital located nearby in Benalmadena, and it takes about 20 min by car.
+The nearest hospital is located nearby in Benalmadena, and it takes about 20 min by car.
 The health staff there is perfectly suitable for anyone who walks in with a problem.
-Some of the nearby health facilities like are mentioned below:
+Some of the nearby health facilities are mentioned below: